carpentries-incubator/swc_github_flow/for_novice_contributors.md

 -   *remote copy (also called upstream copy)*
     -   a version of a file stored outside of your own computer, for example stored on an external server
 -   *branch*
-    -   a *branch* is a named series of git commits.
+    -   a *branch* is a named series of commits.
 The default branch when you download a Carpentry lesson is called **gh-pages**.
 Creating a new branch makes a parallel version of a repository where changes can be made that affect the new branch only and not the original (base) version of the repository.
 New branches are often used to test changes or new ideas, which can later be merged with the base branch.
 Moving from one branch to another is called *checking out* a new branch.
--   *gh-pages*
+-   *gh-pages* (GitHub-specific term)
     - stands for "GitHub Pages".
 This is the name of the main branch in each of the Carpentry lesson material repositories.
 Branches called gh-pages can be published as webpages hosted by GitHub.
 -   *origin*
     -   a remote repository you want to download files from or compare local changes you have made to